-Rachel Anne Wurman is the Administrative Associate for the Language of Dance Center.
+Rachel Anne Wurman is the General Manager for the Language of Dance Center.
 She is certified in stage two Language of Dance (LOD) fundamentals as well as certified through Dance Educators of America and is a DEL Foundations graduate.
 Ms. Wurman taught, directed, and choreographed for Frank Sinatra School of the Arts and her classes were featured on NBC’s Weekend Today, CNN, Univision, and Tavis Smiley.
 At Sinatra, she taught musical theatre dance techniques, dance and musical theatre histories, and motif writing for the Dance Department.
 She also directed the Musical Theatre Program for two years and choreographed for this program for three years.

 Ms. Wurman has served as the Manhattan Dance Coach for NYC Teacher Effectiveness in the Arts since the programs inception.
 In the past, Rachel was on the Framing Committee for NYC TE/Arts, led NYC DOE Professional Development as a Facilitator in Dance, and proctored/adjudicated the NYC Department of Education (DOE) Arts Achieve dance assessments.
 She served as the E-communications board committee member for the National Dance Education Organization for 2 terms.
 Rachel proudly received the first ever New York State Dance Education Association K-12 Award in 2014.
 This master teacher is one of only four whose curricula was selected and purchased by the 92nd Street Y's Dance Education Laboratory in partnership with the NYC DOE to mentor new dance teachers on curriculum planning and writing.